10 Ways to Monetize Your Social Media Expertise

 - Check job sites like Indeed, Monster and local sites based on your location

-- Google for “jobs” + the position you're looking for
+- Make sure your resume is updated and google for “jobs” + the position you're looking for

 - Follow Facebook groups, reddit groups or forums in your niche, post what you do and offer advice to other people’s post, networking online works